 It’s crucial for others to get financially involved in Birthright Israel Foundation, added donor Robert Schuckit of Carmel, IN.
 “It’s our biggest asset to combat the negativity surrounding Israel,” he said.
 “We need young Jewish adults to experience the land firsthand and feel connected to Judaism—this trip does just that.”

-It costs $3,500 to send one person to Israel ($4,300 with COVID-19 safety precautions).
+It costs $3,500 to send one person to Israel.
 We aim to send 50,000 Jewish young adults to Israel every year.
 So we continue to raise funds nonstop, year after year, every year.

 But our job doesn’t stop with fundraising or end once our participants get home.
 We also partner with several Jewish organizations, such as Hillel International and the Jewish Federations, to help our alumni continue their Jewish journey.
 We offer fellowships and business internship programs as well as many other resources.